sevenryze/towerflow-web-scripts/README.md

-# towerflow-web-scripts
+# create-towerflow-app
-The scripts for web apps.
+The shameless idea copied from create-react-app